For 20 years we have worked to improve water quality in the Illinois River Watershed.

 What is a Watershed?

-For those that may be new to the term “watershed,” you are sitting in one right now.
+For those that may be new to the term “watershed,” you are in one right now.
 Watersheds divide one drainage area from another, using natural boundaries like geographic features such as elevation to determine where the water will drain.
 It is easy to observe surface drainage in many watersheds; however, much of the water can move below ground and thus be more difficult to measure and influence.
-The natural logic about how we observe the water flowing leads environmentalists to believe that watershed-based resource management is the best process by which we can plan, measure progress, and work toward long-term sustainability.
+The natural logic about how we observe the water flowing demonstrates how important it is to use a watershed-based resource management approach to plan, measure progress, and work toward long-term health of our rivers.
 In a watershed, all of the stormwater flows to a central outlet or collection point, and for much of Northwest Arkansas, that outlet is the Illinois River.

 Get to Know IRWP